24 minute read

 My analysis of information systems reveals that modern political discourse operates as a massive partial-information engine.
 Cable news provides 24-hour coverage that feels comprehensive but systematically excludes information that doesn’t fit predetermined narratives.
 Social media algorithms curate feeds that present politically relevant information, but only information that confirms existing beliefs and drives engagement.
 Political campaigns conduct opposition research that reveals selective facts about opponents while hiding contradictory evidence.

 Each of these information sources provides enough real data to feel credible while being systematically incomplete in ways that serve particular interests.
-The result is millions of voters constructing elaborate, confident political worldviews from fundamentally insufficient information.
+The result is millions of voters constructing elaborate and confident political worldviews from fundamentally insufficient information.

 The mathematical principle I identified earlier—that partial information creates false confidence intervals—applies directly here.
 Political polling that samples likely voters creates the appearance of democratic measurement while potentially excluding the voices that matter most for actual electoral outcomes.
 Economic data that focuses on aggregate statistics while ignoring distributional effects provides the illusion of policy evaluation while missing the information needed for sound governance.